 Samples are analysed in the certified Precise Laboratory using specialised genetic methods and evaluated on the computer with the aid of bioinformatics programmes.

 Evaluation & reporting

 The commissioning doctor receives the results in the form of a written report.
 The patients receive a copy of the report after the genetic findings have been discussed.

 Genetic counselling & individual treatment recommendation

-The expert in genetic medicine explains the analysis results in an interview so that there are no misinterpretations.
+The results of the analysis are explained in a conversation so that they can be interpreted correctly.
 On the basis of the genetic results, further care is provided by the family doctor or specialist.
 Depending on the situation, further individual diagnostic and/or therapeutic measures will be recommended.